4 Basement Family Room Upgrades

 2. Media Center

 The purpose of many family rooms is to enjoy entertainment.
 Said entertainment is usually based on the television, whether it’s for watching or gaming.
 Again, you could erect a standalone media center.
-However, a remodel or finishing allows you to customize your experience.
+However, a basement remodel or finishing allows you to customize your experience.

 First off, you need a space large enough for your television.
 Don’t just fit your existing TV — leave space in case you decide to upgrade sizes later.
 Devise the cubby so you can hide the wires for the TV and anything that will be attached to it, such as a cable box or gaming console.
 If you plan to hide your TV behind a door, make sure it’s properly vented.